 - Clean the chicken house regularly and spray.

 There are some medicines that are recommended for spraying in the poultry yard.
-An example of such medicine is Sevin.
+An example of such a drug is Sevin.

 7. Nutritional and Metabolic Disorders

-The symptoms for these types of illnesses are usually dependent on the type of nutrients that are deficient in the body.
+The symptoms for these types of illnesses are usually dependent on the kind of nutrients that are deficient in the body.

 - Muscular dystrophy, encephalomalacia, and exudative diathesis are caused by Vitamin E deficiency.